Prabhat7987/SEIR_remHTMLTags/README.md

-# I am not able to do the Simhash Assignment yet sir I am still learning Simhash then i will code it after some time
+# I am currently working on understanding SimHash and its implementation.
+As I am still learning the concept, I have not yet completed the SimHash assignment.
+I will finish the coding part once I gain a clearer understanding of the topic.

 # Simple Web Page Info Extractor
 This Python script takes a website URL from the command line and extracts: